giovanni-depalma/backend-technical-test-v2/README.md

 It's also configured the security, with "oauth2 resourceserver" If you want to start the application without security, you can use "dev-unsecured" profile.

+### Validation
+All data are validated, they may not cover all national standards, but they seem reasonable.

+In particular:

+- All data are mandatory
+- All string are max 100 characters (some are more restrictive)

+**Address**

+- street: max 100 characters
+- postcode of 5 number: /^\d{5}$/
+- city: max 50 characters
+- country: max 10 characters

+**Person**

+- email must be valid and max 100 characters
+- phone numbers have several standards according to the country, so is a simple string (max 20 characters)
+- firstName: max 100 characters
+- lastName: 100 characters

 ### Docker-Compose